-Plymouth and Bristol youngsters come together for West Country Wicketz Festival
+Plymouth and Bristol enjoy West Country Wicketz Festival

 West Country clashes on the sporting field have a long and legendary history but there was a match up with a difference this week where youngsters from the Lord’s Taverners Wicketz projects in Plymouth and Bristol came together for a day of competition and life skills workshops.